dummy3k/vagrantWindows/README.md

 This will setup the VM so `vagrant` can administer it:

 1. Reset the VM to the snapshot "NotBootedYet".
-2. Boot the VM for the first time.
-The 90 days may start couting now.
+2. Boot the VM for the "first" time.
+The 90 days may start counting now.
 1. Open an administrative command prompt
    1. `notepad prep.cmd`
    2. Paste the content from `prep.cmd` from this git repository.
 This will configure `WinRM` to work nicely with `vagrant`.